jamesgreen21/product-request-tracker/README.md

 The Product Request Tracker is a Python Flask application used to track all new product requests and change product requests within a Supply Chain.
 This particular version is for Martin Brower UK Ltd, but can be adapted for other companies.

+The wireframes are available within the "wireframe" folder of the code.

+There is a user guide under Testing within this README that will walk you through the App and demonstrate the tests carried out.

 #### Process Flow

 Create New/Change Product Request >>> Create Actions >>> Action Approval >>> Completion and Output Form